john-s-lin/ticket-price-bot/README.md

 #### Update: I got tickets!

-2023-05-25: This bot scraper now works for all events in `Seatgeek` and `Stubhub`.
-You may notice that the bot now ingests Beyonce concert tickets as well.
+2023-05-25: This bot scraper now parses event names from `Seatgeek` and `Stubhub` and names the bot directly after the event name.
+Hence, the bot name will be called `<event_name> Ticket Notification Bot`.
+This is to prevent confusion when running multiple bots for different events.

 ## Usage